South Carolina Dove license: What License do You Need to Hunt Dove in South Carolina?

 Do You Need a License to Hunt Dove in South Carolina?

-To hunt Dove in South Carolina, you’ll need a valid hunting license issued by the South Carolina Department of Natural Resources (SCDNR).
+To hunt Dove in South Carolina, you’ll need a valid hunting license issued by the South Carolina Department of Natural Resources (SCDNR) and a free migratory bird stamp.
 Both residents and nonresidents are required to have this license to legally pursue dove during the hunting season.

 Hunter education is mandatory for most individuals before purchasing a hunting license.
 This ensures that all hunters understand safety protocols and ethical hunting practices.